nickbrandt/GitLab/doc/development/documentation/styleguide.md

 ## Quotes

-Valid for Markdown content only, not for frontmatter entries:
+Valid for Markdown content only, not for front matter entries:

 - Standard quotes: double quotes (`"`).
 Example: "This is wrapped in double quotes".
 - Quote within a quote: double quotes (`"`) wrap single quotes (`'`).
 Example: "I am 'quoting' something within a quote".